SashaPatsel/coding-drills/breakouts/ruby/03-Stu_Basic-syntax/README.md

 To run a file in ruby, simply enter `ruby` (just as you would `node`) and then the file name in the command line.

+To complete this exercise, you'll need to learn some ruby syntax.
+Open up `examples.rb` to examine some code.
+Everything you need to complete this exercise will be found in that file.

 In `prompt.rb`:

 1. Create your store's profile using a hash.
 You must include at least 4 different keys, and one of those keys must point to an array of items your store sells.
 The keys can include things like number of store locations, headquarters, profits, etc...